 In this sense, I don’t really care that HDR is still an absolute pain in the backside to get right.
 This is still a damn fine monitor that impresses right from the word go – even taking it out of the box feels good, like this is a proper, premium bit of kit you’ve just dropped a truck’s worth of money on.

-To keep an eye on all the best monitor deals this Black Friday, make sure you bookmark our Best Black Friday and Cyber Monday monitor deals hub page.
+To keep an eye on all the best monitor deals this Black Friday, make sure you bookmark our Cyber Monday gaming monitor deals hub page.